skyepaphora/PhD_Proposal/ICASSP/README.md

 #### rename estimates

 * Unless I'm mistaken, Glen proposes we call the BCMTFSE and CBCMTFSE the 1-BC and 2-BC, respectively (and for general polynomials of order $p$, the $p$-BC).
-My issue with this: the "$p$-Boundary Corrected" *what?* We talked forever about how spectrograms are TFS estimates and you said to take out the word spectrogram, but now it's just "$p$-Boundary Corrected" which means nothing out of context.
+My issue with this: the $p$-"Boundary Corrected" *what?* We talked forever about how spectrograms are TFS estimates and you said to take out the word spectrogram, but now it's just $p$-"Boundary Corrected" which means nothing out of context.
 * What do we call our $\hat g$?
 What do we call our $\hat Y$?
 * I'm calling the new spectrogram the "Time Smoothed" Spectrogram.
 Time smoothing can apply to any spectrogram of a UMP.

+#### Formatting

+* the titles suck, I know, please help
+* why is Wesley's name and info weirdly offset?
+* make equations small enough to fit in a column